kallgren/kallgren/README.md

 ## Hi there 👋

-I'm a frontend developer with 6+ years of experience.
+I'm a frontend developer with 6+ years of professional experience.
 I enjoy crafting polished UIs with elegantly written code.

 <!--
 **kallgren/kallgren** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.